LwandoMadebe/e-commerce-website/README.md

 Since Adorn Products is also providing services, it's very important to display what kind of service they provide apart from selling products.

 #### Nails Category
+This includes all nails products that they are being sold at Adorn Products and customers can add to cart their products they have selected.

 #### Jewelry Category
+This includes all jewelry products that they are being sold at Adorn Products and customers can add to cart their products they have selected

 #### Hair Category
+This includes all nails products that they are being sold at Adorn Products and customers can add to cart their products they have selected

 #### Login page
+This is a login page where customers can login using their login details in order to continue shopping.

 #### Cart page
+All the products that customers selected will be added here and they will be displayed.
+Customer can remove products and the total price of the products that they added to cart will be displayed.